JamieBort/Learning-Directory/Java/CodingChallenges/CodeWars/StringEndsWith/README.md

 https://www.codewars.com/kata/51f2d1cafc9c0f745c00037d/train/java

 ## Status
+20210203 1830

+Attempt03.java is a result of working with Diana L. on this.
+It works too.

 20210129 1700

 Solved.
 But Attempt02.java needs to be cleaned up a bit.
 Also, the code could be refined...